-Progress Report for Paul Ramsay Foundation June 2021 to December 2022
+Progress Report June 2021 to December 2022

-WORD FROM THE CHAIR
+WORD FROM THE CHAIR TERORI HAREKO-AVAIVILLA

-TERORI HAREKO-AVAIVILLA

 Koondee Woonga-gat Toor-rung (KWT) has gone from strength to strength this past year.
 Many challenges were met with openness for the opportunities it offered both in growth and learning for KWT and its Board.